-He purposely asked us to not love our companies because if something goes wrong, the company won’t think twice before replacing you.
+He purposely asked us not to love our companies because if something goes wrong, the company won’t think twice before replacing you.
 Hence, love your job because that will give you satisfaction, but don’t fall in love with your company.

-- Start your day with some kind of motivation.
+- Start your day with some motivation.